 The classic present cake is appropriate for almost any occasion.
-Rolled modeling chocolate is particularly well suited for forming fine bows.
+Modeling chocolate is particularly well suited for forming fine bows because it can be rolled so thin.
 The trick to a full-looking bow is to cut wider strips for the ears than for the rest of the bow/ribbon components.

 Items Needed for Bow & Ribbon

 - Rolled modeling chocolate equipment

 1. Roll out the blue modeling chocolate to 1/16” (1.6 mm) thickness.
 Roll it to a width of at least 22” (56 cm).
 2. Cut two 22” long, 1.25” wide strips (56 x 32 mm) for ribbons.
 Set them aside.

 3. Cut the bow components D-F as shown above.
 E-F must be the same width as the ribbon: 1.25” (32 mm) wide.
 D1-D2, the loops of the bow, should be twice as wide as the ribbon: 3” (76 mm) at the widest part with a slight taper at the ends.